rezaprasetya241/allobank-FE-test/README.md

+# Requirements:
+- Node version v23.7.0
+- Vue 3
+- Vue Router
+- Pinia
+- Vuetify
+### Notes
+- I can't do hit/fetch POST(Create Rockets) endpoint cause i dont have a key to put on the
 # Allo Bank Frontend Technical Assignment

 In this assignment, you’re assigned to create a website that displays rockets.
 This website only has two screens: rocket list screen and rocket detail screen.
 Here are the requirements: